You are born and raised in London. Why did you consciously decide to stay in London?

 I graduated in film and photography from London College of Printing and I loved it.
 I used to shut myself in the dark room and spend ages just printing.
-I used to love black and white printing and black and white negatives, and I used to make lots of installations, some of them didn’t had any meaning or purpose but I just loved making collages and things like that.
-And I used to do documentary, took pictures of bands, I used to travel with bands, people like Skunk Anansie before they were big and some other bands like that.
-Just do band portraits and pictures of them.
-And then a friend of mine, this photographer, said “Oh god, I really need a stylist!” and I just looked at him blank.
-Stylist didn’t exist then, not really.
+I used to love black and white printing and black and white negatives, and I used to make lots of installations, some of them didn’t had any meaning or purpose but I loved making collages and things like that.
+And I used to do documentary, took pictures of bands, travel with bands, people like Skunk Anansie before they were big and some other bands like that.
+I would just do band portraits and take pictures of them.
+And then a friend of mine, this photographer, said “Oh god, I really need a stylist!” and I looked at him blank.
+Stylist didn’t exist then.
 And I looked at him blank and he was like “You can dress, you can dress yourself!
 I just need someone to dress a girl!”.
 And I did that and after that I got another job doing this styling thing and another one, then another one and I kept getting jobs as a stylist.
-That’s how it started, it wasn’t through me thinking “Oh, I wanna be a stylist”.
+That’s how it started, it wasn’t through me thinking “Oh, I wanna be a stylist.”

 How did you meet Alister Mackie?